boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/custom-theme-embedding.md

 ## How to apply custom theme in Bold BI embedded application

-Follow the steps to apply the custom theme to the dashboard in embedding.
+Please follow the steps to apply the custom theme to the embedded dashboard.

 ## How to use Bold BI wrapper inside your html page